iBlazerMan/dungeon-plus-plus/README.md

 * Human(H): Drops a pile of gold when killed
 * Merchant(M): remains neutral to the player but becomes hostile once attacked.
 Drops a pile of gold when killed.
 * Dragon(D): Does not move, guards a gold treasure that cannot be picked up before it is killed.
 Will attack the player if it is adjacent to the treasure <br>
-Dwarf, Orcs and Halfing give the player 1-2 gold randomly upon their demise More to come!
+Dwarf, Orcs and Halfing give the player 1-2 gold randomly upon their demise. <br>
+More to come!

 ## Potions